 Fitness gear for a home gym

-Some such items include weights and medicine balls, stability balls to help workout your core, and resistance bands.
+Some such items include dumbbells and weights, stability balls to help workout your core, and resistance bands.
 It might not look like there’s much to resistance bands but try one set of stretches with one around your arms or legs and you’ll quickly realize their benefits and how much you can do with them.

 Whatever you get, it’s a smart idea to start with a pilates or yoga mat that can grip to the floor, especially if it’s hardwood or concrete, on which you can complete your exercises.
 There are exercise mats specifically designed to be placed under a treadmill, exercise bike, or other large machinery to protect your floor and keep it positioned properly.
 For working out, you’ll want a nice, non-slip and thick mat that you can comfortably get down on your hands and knees on and do everything from push-ups to sit-ups, and leg curls.
 If you have the room, go bigger, especially if you might work out with a friend or family member from time to time.

 Don’t discount the need for a device to help soothe your aching muscles once your workout is done, especially for beginners or those who suffer from muscle pain.
+Massagers can become your best friend, along with other fitness recovery devices like foam rollers, especially as you begin to work on muscles you hadn’t worked in years.
 The EZ-X Premium Percussion Massage Gun has 20 speed levels and six massage heads, so you can use it to get some deep tissue therapy after a strenuous workout.

 Smartwatches and activity trackers